chalklab/knowledger/book/concept.md

 - Provide documentation of all parts of the ecosystem and delineate common best practices for development of code in support of resources
 - Engage with the International Unions, CODATA/ISC and scientific societies to promote and guide communities
-- Promote the FAIR principles, CARE, digital Data Management Plans (DMP’s) and open science
+- Promote the FAIR principles, CARE, digital Data Management Plans (DMPs) and open science

 The project goals, which are intended to focus the development of KnowLedger, are to:
 - Remove barriers to the collection of rich metadata along with experimental data, analysis and results